-For lavatory and other errands when class is in session, students must use an electronic pass by scanning a QR code on their iPads.
+For lavatory and other errands when class is in session, students must use either an electronic pass by scanning a QR code on their iPads or a paper pass signed by the classroom teacher.
 There will be no group passes.
-Chronic abuse of hall passes will result in the student being placed on restrictive movement.
+Chronic abuse of hall passes will result in disciplinary consequences, such as the student being placed on restrictive movement.
 While on restrictive movement, the student may not leave the classroom without an escort.